BennehBoy/LRDuinoTD5/README.md

 The project has been simplified to remove some bloat, data loggins, menus, roll meter & animations, etc.

-I'm currently working on a fuel consumption gauge - this is WIP in the moment but should provide litres per 100k or MPG output - trip based only.
+Working fuel consumption guage in Litres per 100K.

 You can use buttons or a rotary encoder for input, only 1 button is really requried, but with 2 you can go forward or backward through the sensors.  #define ENCODER to use a rotary encoder.
 Place a copy of the supplied encoder folder and contents in your arduino libraries folder.